 Spirit Rock/McNeil Estate Conservation Area Management Plan

 The Grey Sauble Conservation Authority is in the process of developing a Management Plan for the Spirit Rock Conservation Area.
 This Plan will guide the management of this property over the next 10 to 20 years.
-We've created a survey for your input here.

 About Spirit Rock & McNeil Estate

 The Spirit Rock and McNeil Estate Conservation Area is located along the shores of Colpoy’s Bay just north of Wiarton, in the Town of South Bruce Peninsula.
 The Conservation Area property is approximately 87 hectares in size and contains the McNeil Estate ruins, a spiral staircase along the face of the escarpment, and over five kilometers of hiking trails.

 The Spirit Rock and McNeil Estate Conservation Area is part of the Niagara Escarpment Parks and Open Space System (NEPOSS).
 As the name suggests, this is a system of parks and open spaces along the Niagara Escarpment that are connected by the Bruce Trail.
 The system is expected to provide opportunities for recreation, tourism, and to play a fundamental role in the protection of cultural and natural heritage resources.
 The Ontario Ministry of Natural Resources and Forestry (MNRF) coordinates the development and administration of NEPOSS, including the approval of management plans.
 The Niagara Escarpment Commission works collaboratively with MNRF to ensure that recreational activities and development within the NEPOSS are consistent with the objectives and policies of the Niagara Escarpment Plan.